indiu6/WIL/README.md

 📖 What I Learned

 ## Use Notion
-> scrap or note on Notion
+> scrap or note on Notion App

 > export notes to .MD file